toddcf/pielcanela2/README.md

 1. When expanded (xl and larger), nav-items should not take up multiple lines of text.
 See https://getbootstrap.com/docs/4.0/content/typography/#responsive-typography.
 2. If possible, have SCHEDULE NOW link always visible in nav.
-3. Align dropdown nav-items to the right.
-4. Add hover effects to svg (if possible) and text below the logo, so users know it's a link.
+3. Add hover effects to svg (if possible) and text below the logo, so users know it's a link.

 ### Hero